2018 Schedule of Events

-- Dr. Gary Glass, the assistant director for outreach and development programming for Counseling and Psychological Services, will present concepts helpful during your time at law school and beyond.
+- Tiarra Wade, Assistant Dean of Students with DukeReach will present concepts helpful during your time at law school and beyond.

 Legal Analysis, Research and Writing Classes

-- Meet your upper-level mentors and DBA representatives over a meal of traditional North Carolina barbecue in Marcy’s Garden (the front lawn of the Law School).
+- Meet your Duke Bar Association (DBA) mentors and representatives over a meal in Marcy’s Garden (the front lawn of the Law School).

 Screening of The Trials of Darryl Hunt

-- As portrayed in this award-winning HBO documentary, Darryl Hunt was convicted of a rape he didn’t commit and served 18 years in North Carolina prisons before being released in 2003 based on DNA evidence.
+- As portrayed in this award-winning HBO documentary, Darryl Hunt was convicted of a rape he did not commit and served 18 years in North Carolina prisons before being released in 2003 based on DNA evidence.

 Lunch with Classmates